zeithalt/lore/global_map.md

 Every faction's turn consists of four phases:

 - ### Decision - up to 3 eons
+  - it may end early when the decision is made;
   - during this time, the faction needs to **confirm that they’re not skipping their turn**;
   - if the deadline is missed - it’s an auto-skip, GM passes the turn to the next faction;
   - this decision is announced at the end of the current eon, after which either the _preparation_ phase starts, or the faction skips their turn;